home-assistant/home-assistant.io/source/_includes/integrations/supported_brand.md

 integration.

-{{ name }} devices are either rebranded devices or devices that share a common communication protocol, making it possible to use them using the [{{ page.ha_supporting_integration }}](/integrations/{{ page.ha_supporting_domain }}) integration.
+{{ name }} devices are either rebranded devices or devices that share a common communication protocol, making it possible to use them with the [{{ page.ha_supporting_integration }}](/integrations/{{ page.ha_supporting_domain }}) integration.